 LONDON – British retailers reported the biggest surge in spending in almost seven years this month and orders hit a new high but stocks fell to the lowest levels on record, putting pressure on prices, industry data showed on Tuesday.

-The Confederation of British Industry’s measure of the volume of sales compared with a year earlier dipped to +23 from June’s +25, which was the highest since December 2014, from +23 in July.
+The Confederation of British Industry’s measure of the volume of sales compared with a year earlier soared to +60, the highest since December 2014, from +23 in July.
 A Reuters poll of economists had pointed to a fall to +20.

-The Bank of England is keeping a close eye on how much Britons spend from savings Britons build up during the lockdown, which could prove a key driver of the country’s recovery from the COVID-19 pandemic.
+The Bank of England is watching how much Britons spend from savings they built up during the lockdown.

 It is also looking at whether bottlenecks in supply caused by the pandemic – such as dwindling stocks in the retail sector – will lead to longer-term inflation pressures.